awsdocs/amazon-lumberyard-user-guide/doc_source/ios-game-building.md

    1. Save the file\.

-1. On your shader compiler host computer, launch the shader compiler from one of the following directories:
+1. On your shader compiler host computer, launch `CrySCompileServer` from one of the following directories:
    + On Windows: `lumberyard_version\dev\Tools\CrySCompileServer\x64\profile\`
    + On macOS: `lumberyard_version/dev/Tools/CrySCompileServer/osx/profile/`

-   Choose the appropriate shader compiler version\.
-   + For Visual Studio 2017, launch `CrySCompileServer_vc141x64`\.

 ## Step 6: Build Code from a Command Line<a name="ios-build-code-from-command-line"></a>